watsonwork/watsonwork-developer-docs/guides/V1_ActionsEvents.md

 <div class="tip">
   <img src="https://github.com/watsonwork/watsonwork-developer-docs/images/note_pencil.png" />
-  <p><strong>Note:</strong> If the implementation of the your explicit action handler page is still based on a version prior to 1.1.0 of the <a href="https://developer.watsonwork.ibm.com/docs/apps/get-action-context>Get Action Context API</a>, then you have to do the oauth flow to verify the caller as a user of Watson Work Services, to obtain the user id and name, and to establish a link between the user's ID and the user's name.</p>
+  <p><strong>Note:</strong> If the implementation of the your explicit action handler page is still based on a version prior to 1.1.0 of the <a href="https://developer.watsonwork.ibm.com/docs/apps/get-action-context>Get Action Context API</a>, then you have to do the oauth flow to verify the caller as a user of Watson Work Services, to obtain the user id and name, and to establish a link between the user’s ID and the user’s name.</p>
 </div>

-### Protect the user's sensitive data
+### Protect the user’s sensitive data

 You can utilize Watson Work Services to authorize the user as a valid Watson Work Services user by [getting the user details](https://developer.watsonwork.ibm.com/docs/people/get-user-information) and / or you can also authorize the user against your own credential store of users authorized to use your app.